rflusi/ALTER-code/README.md

 The vcf file for ClinVar uses different notation for chromosomes than GENCODE does, which leads to compatability issues.
 The contigs of the vcf file can be updated with 3_change-clinvar-contigs.sh which requires 3_clinvar-contig-map.txt, which maps the old contigs to the new.

+## 2. DEG Analysis

+### DESeq2 Analysis

+Raw count data from salmon was padded with all transcripts in the master reference so that all samples would share a reference, 4_pad-salmon.py.

+DESeq2 was used to aggregate raw counts to the gene level, normalize counts, and perform DEG analysis.
+A ranked list of assayed genes was used in GSEA analysis, 5_deseq2.Rmd.

+## Analysis of Known miRNA Targets in DEGs

+The final DEG hits were cross referenced with miRtarBase to assess the rate of known miRNA targets in DEGs, 6_miRNA-tgts-in-degs

-## 2. C-to-U Off-Target Analysis
+## 3. C-to-U Off-Target Analysis

 All code for this section is found in the 2_off-tgt-analysis directory.
 The starting point for the code provided here is the final variant table obtained after analysis of the raw read data.
 For details on read qc, alignment, and variant calling please see the Supplementary Information of the paper.

 ### Annotation of Variant Table from GATK Analysis

 The final variant table from GATK is reformatted, and annotated with ClinVar data for variants found in ClinVar.
 The coding strand of each variant is inferred and sequences are altered to reflect the coding strand as required.
 Percentages of reads matching the reference nucleotide are calculated for all samples in all entries; percentages of reads matching the alternate nucleotide are calculated for samples matching the target SNP (C-to-U in this case).
-These analyses were performed with
+These analyses were performed with 7_var-table-annotation.ipynb
-4_var-table-annotation.ipynb

 ### Identification of Off-Target Hits